-Viruses come in a variety of shapes and sizes but are so small they can only be seen with an electron microscope.
-They are found everywhere, and there is no cell type that is immune from their attack.
-A typical virus is composed of a core of either DNA or RNA, which is surrounded by a protein coat, or capsid.
-Viruses are particles of nucleic acid, protein, and in some cases lipids.
+Viruses come in various shapes and sizes but are so small they can only be seen with an electron microscope.
+They are found everywhere, and no cell type is immune from their attack.
+A typical virus is composed of a core of either DNA or RNA, surrounded by a protein coat or capsid.
+Viruses are particles of nucleic acid, protein, and in some cases, lipids.
 They can only reproduce by infecting other living cells.
 When they infect a cell, they cause damage by making copies of themselves, which produces symptoms of a virus.
 Viruses are entirely dependent on living organisms for their survival.
 Bacteriophages are viruses that infect bacteria.

 There are two patterns of viral infections called lytic infections and lysogenic infections.
-In a lytic infection, first the bacteriophage proteins and nucleic acids assemble into complete virus particles.
-Then, the cell lyses release new bacteriophage that can now attach to other cells.
-Bacteriophage then injects DNA into bacterium and bacteriophage DNA forms a circle.
-Next, prophage is able to exit the bacterial chromosome and enter the lytic cycle.
+In a lytic infection, first, the bacteriophage proteins and nucleic acids assemble into complete virus particles.
+Then, the cell lyses release new bacteriophages that can now attach to other cells.
+Bacteriophage then injects DNA into the bacterium, and bacteriophage DNA forms a circle.
+Next, prophage can exit the bacterial chromosome and enter the lytic cycle.
 Finally, bacteriophage takes over and begins synthesizing new virus proteins and nucleic acids.
-In other words, a virus enters the cell, makes copies of itself and causes the cell to burst, or lyse, releasing hundreds of viruses.
+In other words, a virus enters the cell, makes copies of itself, and causes the cell to burst or lyse, releasing hundreds of viruses.

-In a lysogenic infection, first the bacteriophage DNA forms a circle.
-Bacteriophage DNA (prophage) inserts itself into a bacterial chromosome.
-Prophage is viral DNA that is embedded in the host’s cell during lysogenic infection.
+In a lysogenic infection, first, the bacteriophage DNA forms a circle.
+Next, Bacteriophage DNA (prophage) inserts itself into a bacterial chromosome.
+Prophage is viral DNA embedded in the host’s cell during lysogenic infection.
 Radiation, heat, and chemicals can cause the prophase to become active.
-Then, prophage replicates with bacterium.
+Then, the prophage replicates with a bacterium.
 In some cases, the cell and prophage are reproduced for many generations.
 In other words, a virus enters DNA into the DNA of a host cell, and the viral genetic information replicates along with the host’s DNA.